 States need to keep PFAS ’forever chemicals’ out of the water.
 It won’t be cheap.

 Jackson Quinn brings PFAS water samples into a temperature-controlled room at a U.S. Environmental Protection Agency lab in Cincinnati in April.
 In the coming years, states will need to enforce new federal rules that require drinking water systems to test for PFAS and clean up their water if contamination is found.
-(Photo by Joshua A. Bickel / The Associated Press)
+Joshua A. Bickel/The Associated Press

 In recent years, Michigan has spent tens of millions of dollars to limit residents’ exposure to the harmful “forever chemicals” called PFAS.
 And some cities there have spent millions of their own to filter contaminated drinking water or connect to new, less-polluted sources.